AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 * If you request a GPU node or other high resources, this is reserved the whole time even if you aren't using them.
-Consider this before reserving large resources (unless you close the jobs soon), or you might get an email from us asking about resource usage.
+Consider this before reserving large resources (unless you close the jobs soon), or you might get an email from us asking if we can help you improve research usage.